High Blood Pressure and Drug Safety

 Many cough and cold medications contain NSAIDs to relieve pain.
 As mentioned above, NSAIDs may increase your blood pressure.
 Cough and cold medications also frequently contain decongestants.
 Decongestants can make blood pressure worse in two ways:

 What can you do?
 Avoid using cough and cold medicine that contains NSAIDs or decongestants, especially pseudoephedrine.
-Ask your doctor for suggestions about other ways to ease congestion symptoms such as antihistamines or nasal sprays which should minimize cardiovascular effects.
+Ask your doctor for suggestions about other ways to ease congestion symptoms, such as antihistamines or nasal sprays.

 Migraine Headache Medications